 Key Events and Festivals

-During May or June, the weather in Finland will be warm and outdoor activities and events are plentiful.
-Just a few of the many spring and summer events in Finland include the Organ Night and Aria Festival from June through August, the Naantali Music Festival in June, the Black and White Theatre Festival in June, Midnight Sun Film Festival in June, Sirkus Finlandia, and the Pori Jazz Festival in July.
+During May or June, the weather in Finland is typically warm and relatively dry, meaning that outdoor activities and events are plentiful.
+Just a few of the many spring and summer events in Finland include the Organ Night and Aria Festival from June through August; the Naantali Music Festival, the Black and White Theatre Festival, and the Midnight Sun Film Festival in June; and Sirkus Finlandia and the Pori Jazz Festival in July.

 The Juhannusvalkeat (Midsummer) Festival is a major celebration throughout Finland, complete with bonfires, dancing, and another revelry.
 The celebration of Juhannus, as the Midsummer festival is called in Finnish, originates from John the Baptist whose commemoration and birthday are celebrated in Midsummer.
 Before 1316, the summer solstice was called Ukon juhla, after the Finnish god Ukko.

-Spring in Finland is short and often overlooked, as so many travelers flock to the country during the summer months.
-In some parts of the country, there still might be snow on the ground—it's even possible to ski through late spring.
-Spring is quite versatile, though.
-While March can be chilly with temperatures hovering around 35 degrees, by May temperatures are regularly in the mid-50s.
+Spring in Finland is short and often overlooked as so many travelers flock to the country during the summer months.
+In some parts of the country, there still might be snow on the ground—it's even possible to ski through late spring—but the season is quite versatile depending on where in Finland you visit and when.
+While March can be chilly with temperatures hovering around 35 degrees Fahrenheit (2 degrees Celsius), by May, temperatures are regularly in the mid-50s.

 Events to check out: